 Great Mountain Forest (Forest Legacy easement held by USDA Forest Service): Headquarters on Windrow Road.
 Consists of 6,041acres with hiking and ski trails, and some ponds that are open for non-motorized boats.
-See the Forest's Web site at http://www.greatmountainforest.org for regulations or call 860-542-5422.
+See the Forest's website at https://greatmountainforest. org for regulations or call 860-542-5422.